jowe81/snake-client/README.md

 # Snake Client
 A client for the Lighthouse Labs [snek-multiplayer](https://github.com/lighthouse-labs/snek-multiplayer) Snake server.

-_To take advantage of all the features of this client, you can use [my fork of the LHL repo](https://github.com/jowe81/snek-multiplayer), which supports broadcast messages._
+_To take advantage of all the features of this client, you can use [my fork of the LHL Snake server repo](https://github.com/jowe81/snek-multiplayer), which supports broadcast messages._

+If you don't know Snake: it's a very popular video game classic.
+The player maneuvers a dot and grows it by ‘eating’ pieces of food.
+As it moves and eats, it grows and the growing snake becomes an obstacle to smooth maneuvers.
+The goal is to grow it to become as big as possible without bumping into the side walls, or bumping into itself, upon which it dies.
+This is a multiplayer take on the genre.

 ## Features:

 ### Navigation